Convert DOCX to PDF from Streams in Java with GroupDocs

 Environment Setup

-To work with GroupDocs.Conversion for Java, you’ll first need to set up the library.
-This involves including it as a dependency in your Maven project.
+To work with GroupDocs.Conversion for Java, first add the library to your Maven project.

 Setting Up GroupDocs.Conversion for Java